Navigating Campus Day-to-Day

 Expos: Learn more about the Harvard College Writing Program and the first-year writing requirements.

-First-Year Advising: All first-year students have an advising network that includes a first-year academic adviser.
+First-Year Advising: All first-year students have an advising network that includes their Resident Dean of First Year Students, their proctor, and their Peer Advising Fellows.
 Your first-year advising network will help you transition to college academics, assist you in navigating Harvard's resources and in exploring curricular and co-curricular opportunities, and help you plan for your choice of concentration.

 First-Year Experience Office: As a first-year student you can take advantage of programs and activities planned just for you.